House prices in EC1A, London

-The median home in EC1A, Islington has sold for £689,250 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £945,838 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
-That's drawn from 57 recorded sales — a thinner, lower-volume local market.
+The average house price in EC1A, London over the last three years is £920,183, with a median sold price of £677,125 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
+That's drawn from 56 recorded sales — a thinner, lower-volume local market.

 EC1A price trend